best-practice-and-impact/govcookiecutter-lite/docs/contributing/CONTRIBUTING.md

 ### Want to see a new feature?

 We'd be delighted to consider it!
-Please raise an issue using the feature request template after checking the [issues][issues] in case you can add to an ongoing discussion.
+Please [raise an issue][new-issue] using the feature request template after checking the [issues][issues] in case you can add to an ongoing discussion.

 ### Markdown